orca3/MiniAutoML/data-management/demo.md

 ## Function Demo
 > All the following scripts are expected to be executed from the repository root directory

+> Please make sure all the [system requirements](https://github.com/orca3/MiniAutoML#system-requirements) are installed before running this demo.

 The following guide will go through a typical cycle of `create dataset` -> `add more commits to the dataset` -> `retrieve the entire dataset or a subset of it` -> `fetch the repackaged dataset for training`